trublud/jjsslowmohud/README.md

 Commands:
 /jjpowers
 /jjsettings
-(key bindings in config.lua)
+/jjgod true/false
+/jjweed
+/jjplant

 Config = {
-UseESX = false, -- only for Notifications if perferred
-  UseshowNotification = true, -- RottonV only for Notifications if perferred
-  slowmopower = true,  -- can be triggered by player
-  slowmoinvis = true, -- is invisible when slow motion triggered by player
-  slowmospeed = 0.3, -- half speed = 0.5
-  superjumppower = true, -- can user superjump
-  nightvisionpower = true, -- can be triggered by player
+  EnableWeed = true,
-  heatvisionpower = true, -- can be triggered by player
+  UseESX = true, -- EnableWeed requires this UseESXlicense = true,
-  slowmopowertime = 5, -- how long it lasts
-  nightvisiontime = 5, -- how long it lasts
-  heatvisiontime = 5, -- how long it lasts
-  flashspeed = 2.5, -- how fast player runs when in slow motion
-  AutoShowList = false, -- unused atm
-  powercooldown = 5, -- how long between power uses
+  UseshowNotification = true, -- RottonV only for Notifications if perferred slowmopower = true,  -- can be triggered by player slowmoinvis = true, -- is invisible when slow motion triggered by player slowmospeed = 0.5, -- half speed = 0.5 superjumppower = true, -- can user superjump nightvisionpower = true, -- can be triggered by player heatvisionpower = true, -- can be triggered by player slowmopowertime = 8, -- how long it lasts nightvisiontime = 8, -- how long it lasts heatvisiontime = 8, -- how long it lasts flashspeed = 1.5, -- how fast player runs when in slow motion AutoShowList = false, --removing in next release powercooldown = 3, -- how long between power uses

 }

+--[[
+------  IF YOU CHANGE THESE BELOW THEN YOU MAY NEED TO CLEAN UP YOUR
+------  %appdata%\CitizenFX\fivem.cfg  file
+------  or fix the keybind in the ESCAPE/PAUSE menu
+]]
 Config.Keys = {
-RequireAiming = false, --removed
-  SettingsKey = 'k',  -- open hud settings /jjsettings
-  NightVision = 'i', -- trigger power /jjpower night
-  HeatVision = 'o',  -- trigger power /jjpower heat
-  SlowMo = 'u', -- trigger power /jjpower slowmo
+  RequireAiming = false, --removing in next release SettingsKey = 'k',  -- open hud settings /jjsettings NightVision = 'i', -- trigger power /jjpower night HeatVision = 'o',  -- trigger power /jjpower heat SlowMo = 'u', -- trigger power /jjpower slowmo
 }

+-- if enableweed = true this is below Config.debug=false
+Config.Plants = {}
+Config.PlantsObj={}
+Config.StartingPH= 6.2
+Config.StartingTDS = 100  -- if too high will cause nuet lockout ph will be 4 and tds 1666
+Config.StartingTemp = 20
+Config.StartingAir = 20
+Config.StartingLight = 20
+Config.StartingHumidity = 70
+Config.TDSIncrease= {min = 80, max = 180}

+Config.StartingThirst = 85.0
+Config.StartingHunger = 85.0

+Config.HungerIncrease = {min = 8, max = 18}
+Config.ThirstIncrease = {min = 8, max = 18}

+Config.Degrade = {min = 1, max = 3}
+Config.QualityDegrade = {min = 1, max = 4}
+Config.GrowthIncrease = 0.25
+Config.GrowthCycletime = 5000